 OC news

-On Monday 23 February members of the Petersfield U3A attended Churcher's for a practical lesson in dissecting a sheep eyeball under the supervision and guidance of Biology teacher Mandy Westwood.
-Amongst the students was Graham Swan (69) - for whom it wasn't the first time he had sat in a Churcher's College biology practical - albeit after a gap of some 58 years!
-Graham came armed with his old Biology exercise book dated 23 January 1967 complete with a beautifully illustrated and labelled diagram of the left eye - piece of history dating back to his time in the fifth form!
+On Monday 23 February members of the Petersfield U3A attended Churcher's for a practical lesson each dissecting a sheep's eyeball under the supervision and guidance of Biology teacher Mandy Westwood.
+Amongst the students was Graham Swan (69) - for whom it wasn't the first time he had sat in a Churcher's College biology practical, albeit after a gap of some 58 years!
+Graham came equipped with his old biology exercise book dated 23 January 1967 complete with a beautifully illustrated and labelled diagram of the left eye - a piece of history dating back to his time in the fifth form!

-We have since contacted Graham to discover what he has been doing since leaving school and how his talent for drawing has led him full circle into a career in Architecture...
+We have since contacted Graham to discover what he has been doing since leaving school and how his talent for drawing led him into a career in Architecture...

-Graham explains he was a proud member of 'the best house' Nelson and played for them in many sports representing the school -particularly in hockey and tennis - both of which he continued to play to a good club standard for many years after leaving school.
-By the time he was in third year, his family moved to Petersfield and he has lived here ever since.
+Graham explains he was a proud member of 'the best house' Nelson and played many sports, representing the school particularly in hockey and tennis - both of which he continued to play to a good club standard for many years after leaving school.
+By the time he was in the third year, his family moved to Petersfield and he has lived here ever since.

-Graham has been a member of the Petersfield U3A since retiring in 2015, attending meetings and talks particularly involving technology and the arts including the recent practical Biology lesson at Churcher's College which involved dissecting a sheep's eye!
-"It just happened that I had found an Old Churcher's College exercise book of mine dated 1967 that included an annotated drawing of a cross-section through an eye.
+Graham has been a member of the Petersfield U3A since retiring in 2015, attending meetings and talks particularly involving technology and the arts.
+Most recently, this included the practical biology lesson at Churcher's College which involved dissecting a sheep's eye!
+"It just happened that I had found an old Churcher's College exercise book of mine dated 1967 that included an annotated drawing of a cross-section through an eye.
 I realised that type of illustration was something I took forward into my career as it showed in drawn form how something worked, how it was put together and annotated in a way that it could describe the workings to other people."
 Graham explains that this is a very similar process to describing building proposals throughout the design process.
 "So in a sense I've come full circle and, in doing so, demonstrated that education doesn't have to follow a rigid stereotype".

 We would like to thank Graham for telling us all about his 40 year career in architecture and we were delighted to welcome him back to Churcher's.